-The Company's Articles of Association permit the Directors of the Company to attend meetings through the use of audio-visual communication equipment.
+The Company's Constitution permits the Directors of the Company to attend meetings through the use of audio-visual communication equipment.

 In between the scheduled meetings, the Board may have informal discussions on matters requiring urgent attention, which would then be formally confirmed and approved by circulating resolutions in writing.